avocado-framework-tests/avocado-misc-tests/io/net/uperf_test.py.data/README.txt

 performance measurement tool that supports execution of workload profiles

+here we assuming the peer machine same as host and installing the packages based on that.

-Inputs Needed To Run Tests:
+Inpute Needed To Run Tests:
 -----------------------------
 interface		- interface on which test run peer_ip			- IP of the Peer interface to be tested